-The COVID-19 pandemic presented challenges to reconnect all students to school, classrooms, teachers and peers as over 99% of students returned to full in-person learning programs in the fall of 2021.
-Additional support services were implemented and professional development programming for teachers focusing on social-emotional learning, assessment, interventions and grading for equity.
+The COVID-19 pandemic has presented ongoing challenges to reconnect all students to school, classrooms, teachers.
+Additional support services were implemented and professional development programming for teachers focusing on social-emotional learning, assessment, interventions and more mathematically accurate, bias-resistant and motivational grading practices.